erichte-ibm/skiboot/doc/device-tree/ibm,secureboot.rst

                                               It described by the ibm,cvc child
                                               node.

+                        ibm,secureboot-v3  :  The container-verification-code
+                                              is stored in a reserved memory.
+                                              It described by the ibm,cvc child
+                                              node.
+Secure variables are
+                                              supported. `secvar` node should
+                                              be created.

     secure-enabled:     this property exists when the firmware stack is booting in secure mode (hardware secure boot jumper asserted).